matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 `.m.rule.is_user_mention` and `.m.rule.is_room_mention` push rules.
 It is expected that both sets of push rules will need to be supported for a period of time, but at worst case should simply result in the current behavior (documented in the preamble).

+### Impact on bridging

+This should strengthen the bridging contract as it will allow them to stop mutating the content of messages during the bridging process (by directly listing any mentioned users in the `m.mentions` property).

+This should reduce the impedance mismatch when bridging protocols which similarly list out users to mention (the bridge should simply be able to map from the remote user ID to the bridged user ID)[^6], but will not help in cases where the mention information is embedded into the text content (as today's Matrix messages are).[^7]

 ## Potential issues